Master of Tech Comm

 - Students considering an academic career.
 The program introduces students to technical communication and rhetoric as an academic field, and graduates may go on to complete PhDs in the field or teach at two-year colleges.

 - Secondary-level teachers.
-High school English teachers who complete the degree will be able to add technical communication classes to their teaching repertoire, incorporate principles of technical communication into their existing classes, or make the switch to teaching at two-year colleges.
+High school English teachers who complete the degree will be able to add technical writing and communication classes to their teaching repertoire, incorporate principles of technical communication into their existing classes, or make the switch to teaching at two-year colleges.

 What are the prerequisites to success in the program?